vasilvv/tls-cross-sni-resumption/draft-vvv-tls-cross-sni-resumption.md

 Session tickets can contain arbitrary information, and thus could be potentially used to re-identify a user from a previous connection.
 Cross-domain resumption expands the potential list of servers to which an individual ticket could be presented.
-Mitigation of this potential privacy issue depends on the specifics of the application using TLS.
-For the Web use case, network partition keys can be used to isolate individual session tickets [FETCH]; other use cases may adopt a similar approach.
+Client applications should partition the session cache between connections that are meant to be uncorrelated.
+For example, the Web use case uses network partition keys to separate cache lookups [FETCH].

 IANA Considerations
 ===================